k2view-academy/K2View-Academy/articles/44_administration_and_operations/README.md

 <strong>Administration and Operations</strong>

-Documents covering installation, K2cloud space and configuration management, Kubernetes How-tos, K2cloud Identity Federation, and other topics.
+Documents covering installation, K2cloud space and configuration management, Kubernetes how-tos, K2cloud identity federation, and other topics.

 <ul>
 		<li><a href="/articles/44_administration_and_operations/Installation/README.md">Installation Options and Planning</a></li>